-Here’s what you get when you drink one glass of milk:
+Here’s what you get when you drink a glass of milk:

 Milk Has 8 Grams of High-Quality Protein.
 One 8-ounce glass of milk provides eight grams of natural, high-quality protein.
 Protein is important for many reasons — it helps to build lean muscle and keep bones strong.
 Many experts now recommend getting 25 to 30 grams of protein at each meal.
 The timing of protein is important as well, especially at breakfast, a meal that’s often heavier in carbs and lighter on protein.
 Incorporating protein at breakfast helps you feel full and satisfied so you won’t feel hungry by mid-morning.
 By pairing your morning meal with a glass of milk, it can help you reach that amount of protein before noon.